oschweitzer/learning-resources/javascript_lesson.md

 In JavaScript, all the types (except primitive types and the generic object `Object`) have a prototype.
 At the end, the prototype chain ends on the `Object` object.

-A JavaScript object has the capability to modify its own methods and properties, this is called **reflecion**.
+A JavaScript object has the capability to modify its own methods and properties, this is called **reflection**.

 ## Build objects